 Today our national orchestras regularly travel the world, bringing their incredible sounds to millions of people as they go.

-The Royal Scottish National Orchestra (RSNO) is one of Europe's leading symphony orchestras.
+The Royal Scottish National Orchestra is one of Europe's leading symphony orchestras.
 Formed in 1891 as the Scottish Orchestra, the company became the Scottish National Orchestra in 1950, and was awarded Royal Patronage in 1991.
 Throughout its proud history, the Orchestra has played an important part in Scotland's musical life, including performing at the opening ceremony of the Scottish Parliament building in 2004.

 The RSNO performs across Scotland as well as internationally in France, Germany, Spain, Austria, The Netherlands, Luxembourg and Serbia.
 The Orchestra visited mainland Asia for the first time in 2012-13 with a tour to China over the New Year.

-The Scottish Chamber Orchestra (SCO) is internationally recognised as one of the finest chamber orchestras in the world.
+From reimagining the classical masters of the past to sharing incredible contemporary pieces, the Scottish Chamber Orchestra is internationally recognised as one of the finest chamber orchestras in the world.
 Formed in 1974 with a commitment to serve the Scottish community, it is also one of Scotland's foremost cultural ambassadors.

-Based at the City Halls, Glasgow, the BBC Scottish Symphony Orchestra is another internationally-recognised symphony orchestra.
+Based at the City Halls, Glasgow, the BBC Scottish Symphony Orchestra is another internationally-recognised symphony orchestra and is a key contributor to the BBC’s broadcasting and cultural commitments.
 Formed in December 1935 by Scottish composer and conductor Ian Whyte, the BBC Scottish Symphony Orchestra has won several awards, including a Royal Philharmonic Society Award and four Gramophone Awards.